LAW 8501 Contracts I Credits: 3

 Second or third-year students serve in a clerkship with a judge or magistrate of the U.S. District Court for the Western District of Missouri, or the U.S. Court of Appeals for the Eighth Circuit.
 Students work at least 70 hours at the court, and attend review conferences over the course of the semester.

 Second or third-year students will serve as law clerks to judges and commissioners in the family court of Jackson County.
-Students work at least 80 hours at the court and attend review conferences over the course of the semester.
-Pass/Fail.
+Internship involves required observational experiences, research and writing, and participation in the regular functioning of the court's processes.

 LAW 8662M Missouri Court of Appeals Internship Credits: 2-3